ibm-cloud-docs/vmwaresolutions/archiref/vcscontent/vcscontent-stocktrmod.md

 `systemctl restart nfs-kernel-server`

-Todd then runs the following command on each VM to install NFS onto each ICP worker VM:
+Todd then runs the following command on each VM to install NFS onto each {{site.data.keyword.icpfull_notm}} worker VM:

 `sudo apt-get update`